Cash and sustainability

 Several measures have already been taken to promote the prudent use of natural resources and protect human health in the production, supply and circulation of euro banknotes.

 The companies involved in the production of euro banknotes are certified by the ISO 14001 and OHSAS 18001 international standards and therefore have environmental management systems and occupational health and safety management systems in place to assess and control the impact of their activities on the environment and the wellbeing of the workers involved in the production process.

 In turn, banknotes are made using sustainable cotton, i.e. organic or fair trade cotton from integrated production.
 Euro banknotes are manufactured using short fibres from spinning cotton for yarn or for use in the textile industry that would otherwise go to waste.
 The minimum requirement currently stands at 50% of sustainable cotton fibres, rising to 75% for banknote production needs in 2022.
 The objective is that, by 2023, 100% of the cotton in euro banknote paper production will come from sustainable sources, limited only by the availability of this raw material.
-91% of the paper used in the production of euro banknotes allocated to the Banco de Portugal in 2021 is made from sustainable cotton.
+The paper used in the production of euro banknotes allocated to the Banco de Portugal in 2021 is made of 91% of sustainable cotton fibres.

 The €5 and €10 banknotes – and, as of 2021, the €20 banknotes – of the Europa series include a thin layer of varnish to increase their resistance to damage from circulation.
 This helps increase the banknotes’ life cycle and has a significant financial and environmental impact, namely by reducing the consumption of raw materials.